jonallured/jonallured.com/source/_posts/2011-12-24-edit-files-in-textmate-from-a-remote-server.md

 ---
 favorite: false
 number: 12
-title: Edit Files in TextMate From a Remote Server
+title: "Edit Files in TextMate From a Remote Server"
 ---

 TextMate 2 now includes a [Ruby script][rmate] that will allow one to edit files